UKHomeOffice/clamav-http/README.md

 ## [clamav-http](/clamav-http/README.md)

-Written in golang, provides two http apis to clamav.
-The first based on clamav-rest at the / endpoint, the second at the /v2/ endpoint and documented here
+Written in golang, provides an http based api to clamav

 ## clamav-notify